 Trick or Treat: Lights Out returns far more ominous than ever, truly dropping us into a twisted, dark world of shadows inhabited by the Green Witch and her Tricksters.
 It’s never been so easy to become lost within the Trick or Treat storyworld – whether you want to or not.

 Several years into its run, Trick or Treat remains one of the best examples of superb quality scenic at Knott’s Scary Farm.
-A brand new, much more ominous large exterior house facade greets guests as they literally enter the dark world of the legendary Green Witch, by stepping up onto the porch, physically ringing her doorbell and actually trick or treating once the door opens.
-From there, they’re whisked inside the sprawling manor – and now also its “exterior” grounds – and run from room to lavishly detailed room in hopes of finding a way out.
+An ominous large exterior house facade greets guests as they literally enter the dark world of the legendary Green Witch, by stepping up onto the porch, physically ringing her doorbell and actually trick or treating once the door opens.
+From there, they’re whisked inside the sprawling manor – and its “exterior” grounds – and run from room to lavishly detailed room in hopes of finding a way out.

 Numerous physical effects from floating objects, flying creatures, wind, and fog just to name a few further enhance the environment to create the sense of a truly enchanted yet ominous supernatural world.